natenka/pyneng-book-en/docs/source/exercises/23_exercises.rst

 Task 23.2
 ~~~~~~~~~~~~

-Add to CiscoTelnet class from task 22.2x support for work in context manager.
-When leaving context manager block, connection should be closed.
+Copy the CiscoTelnet class from any 22.2x task and add context manager
+support to the class.
+When exiting the context manager block, the connection

-Example:
+should be closed.

+Example of work:

 .. code:: python